Narthur/ohc-handbook/Course Catalog.md

 supplies.

 ### [MASG 225] Basic Massage for Christian Students (1)
+The students will study the basic concepts of Swedish massage and its healthful effects on the body.

 ### [RELB 298] Colporteur Field Service II (3)
 An investigation into the skills of persuasion and making friends